andrasq/node-microreq/README.md

 - `auth` - http Basic auth credentials as either the colon-separated `username:password` string, or an object `{username: <login>, password: <passwd>}`.
 The credentials are used to generate an `Authorization: Basic <base64>` header.
 Default no auth.
+- `followRedirects` - follow up to 10 redirects by replaying the request against the redirected-to location.
+    This is admittedly simplistic, so use advisedly.
+Default off, enable with `true`.

 ### caller = request.defaults( options )